rossrobino/uico/README.md

 ### Config

 Import and add the plugin to your `tailwind.config`, optionally, pass in an optional configuration object.
+Be sure to upgrade Tailwind to the latest version for type compatibility.

 ```ts
 // tailwind.config.ts